Mariuxtheone/omni-openai-gpt3-snippet-extension/README.md

 In order to use this extension, you will need to install the following dependencies:

-openai python library: `pip install openai` pyperclip `pip install pyperclip`
+- openai python library: `pip install openai`
+- pyperclip: `pip install pyperclip`

 ## 2) Installation